richardwaynefedorajr/DesignPatternsCpp/README.md

 # Try Singleton implementations of Abstract Factory, Builder, Prototype, Facade, and State

+# Try Chain of Responsibility using Command to represent requests as objects

+# Try Command using Memento to maintain state required to undo an operation

 # Run through and update comments after finishing all design patterns to review implementation specifics

 # Update with Rule of 5 and test it